eddyp/occasional_rsnapshot/README.md

 Notes
 -----

-Because the script is silent by default when no drive is found, it makes it appropriate for placing in cron with a very high frequency as a means of triggering backups by just connecting the backup drive; no noise will be made in the cron emails when the script does not find the backup drive connected.
+ 1. Because the script is silent by default when no drive is found, it makes it appropriate for placing in cron with a very high frequency as a means of triggering backups by just connecting the backup drive or mounting the backup media; no noise will be made in the cron emails when the script does not find the backup drive connected.

-When passing '--debug' the script is verbose and does not invoke rsnapshot at all.
+ 1. When passing `--debug` the script is verbose and does not invoke rsnapshot at all.